How to Track Link Clicks in Google Analytics 4

 Step 5: Create a Tag

-You can create your new tag now that you know what you’re tracking and your trigger is ready.
+Now that you know what you’re tracking and your trigger is ready, create your new tag.
 Head to Tags » New:

 Create a new tag in Google Tag Manager

-We’ll go ahead and call our tag Instagram Click, then click into the Tag Configuration:
+I’ll call my tag Instagram Click, then click into the Tag Configuration:

 Instagram click - Google Tag Manager click tracking example

-The Tag Configuration screen will open.
-Enter your Measurement ID, then create an Event Name.
-The name can be whatever you’d like — just make sure it doesn’t match an event that Google Analytics 4 already uses, and remember it so you can use it later.
+The Tag Configuration screen opens.
+Enter your Measurement ID, then create an Event Name — anything you’d like, as long as it doesn’t match an event GA4 already uses.
+Remember it, since you’ll need it later.

-(Make sure you already have Google Analytics set up as a tag and tracking page views – for instructions on that, check out How to Add Google Analytics 4 (GA4) to Google Tag Manager.)
+(Make sure you already have Google Analytics set up as a tag and tracking page views — for instructions, see our guide on adding GA4 to Google Tag Manager.)

 GTM tag configuration example